In Depth (which means it gets a little long and very twisted around the original premise)

 TANGENT:

-The 'legendary' Bloody Mary is tangled beyond hope with a similar legend of Mary Worth, and related rituals, and the bad things that happen when you repeatedly chant into a mirror, a form of catoptromancy, and similar practices of mirror magic.
+The 'legendary' Bloody Mary is tangled beyond hope with a similar legend of Mary Worth, and related rituals, and the bad things that happen when you repeatedly chant into a mirror, a form of catoptromancy, and similar practices using mirror magic.
 Not to mention at least one woman who was executed for being a witch while proclaiming her innocence.
 And a few other 'Marys' who came to a bad end.

 Whether or not the 'Bloody' one is the angry spirit of the spiteful English queen, the witch, or some other very unhappy Mary, is open to speculation.
 Ms Worth is said to be the estranged wife of Satan, of whom there is a lengthy discussion of his contractual requirements in another Desk article (hint: it's 'bloody'), or perhaps another incarnation of Lilith (see link to Desk articles below), or maybe both, who may in fact, be the Queen after all.